 e.
 Defects in RNA processing and degradation

-Immunostimulatory dsRNAs may accumulate within cells as a result of disturbances to RNA processing and degradation mechanisms, according to multiple lines of evidences.
+Immunostimulatory dsRNAs may accumulate within cells as a result of disturbances to RNA processing and degradation mechanisms, according to multiple lines of evidence.
 Cytoplasmic dsRNA buildup and antiviral-like reactions may be caused by small molecules that interfere with spliceosome activity, particularly when combined with hyperactivation of MYC (Lydia Borgelt, et al., 2023).
 Additionally, it increases the number of transcripts that are intron-retained, which may result in the formation of dsRNA structures (Tassa Saldi et al., 2016).
 Dicer has an RNase III domain that is specifically designed to cleave dsRNAs, whereas the majority of cellular ribonucleases are unsuccessful at doing so (Roghiyh Aliyari et al., 2009).
 Cytosolic RNA turnover is significantly influenced by SKIV2L, an important RNA helicase found in the RNA exosome.
 (Ilias Georgakopoulos-Soares, et al., 2022).
 Deficiencies in SKIV2L can lead to RIG-I hyperactivation (Sterling C Eckard, et al., 2014).
 In addition, cytosolic RNAs can also be removed via ‘RNautophagy,’ a process in which RNAs are directly engulfed by lysosomes through an RNA transporter (Lisa B Frankel, et al., 2016).

 f.
 Leakage of mitochondrial dsRNA

 Mitochondrial dsRNAs, uncapped mRNAs, and RNA–DNA hybrids possess immunostimulatory properties (Alice Lepelley, et al., 2021).
 Studies implicate these RNAs as potential ‘danger’ signals indicative of cellular dysfunction (Dali Zong et al., 2020).
 Mitochondrial circular mtDNA is bi-directionally transcribed from promoters on each strand and produces large quantities of double-stranded mtRNA.
 The mtRNA degradosome, which contains the helicase SUV3 and PNPase, typically regulates mitochondrial dsRNA levels.
 When the mtRNA degradosome is inhibited, mtRNA is released via inner mitochondrial membrane herniation through Bax/Bak pores comprising the ribonuclease polynucleotide phosphorylase (PNPase) and the RNA (Giulia Santonoceto et al., 2024).
 Helicase SUV3 depletion leads to mitochondrial dsRNA accumulation, whereas PNPase depletion results in dsRNA accumulation in both mitochondria and cytoplasm (Phang-Lang Chen.2023).
 When MDA5 finds mtRNA in the cytosol, it may enter PNPase-depleted cells through BAX–BAK pores and cause a type I IFN response (Vanessa López-Polo, et al., 2024).
 By appending CCA residues to the 3 end of mitochondrial and cytosolic tRNA molecules, TRNT1 contributes significantly to tRNA aminoacylation; protein mutations result in defective mitochondrial translation (Florin Sasarman, et al., 2015).
-Furthermore, according to a number of studies, mtDNA is vulnerable to ionizing radiation damage, which may cause it to leak into the cytoplasm due to compromised membrane integrity.
-According to recent research leakage happens when fumarate hydratase (FH), an enzyme involved in the tricarboxylic acid cycle, is inhibited after extended LPS stimulation (Lorea Valcarcel-Jimenez,Christian Frezz 2023).
+Furthermore, according to several studies, mtDNA is vulnerable to ionizing radiation damage, which may cause it to leak into the cytoplasm due to compromised membrane integrity.
+According to recent research, leakage happens when fumarate hydratase (FH), an enzyme involved in the tricarboxylic acid cycle, is inhibited after extended LPS stimulation (Lorea Valcarcel-Jimenez,Christian Frezz 2023).
 Increased IFN β production follows the activation of RNA sensors TLR7, RIG-I, and MDA5 by the spilled mtRNA (Paola M Barral, et al., 2009).
 Lastly, well-established cell-intrinsic ligands (RNA DAMPs) for RNA sensors include dsRNAs produced from a variety of sources, including as LINEs, LTR/ERV, and SINEs/Alu, as well as snRNAs and circRNAs (Shaymaa Sadeq et al., 2021).
-A number of stimuli, including, chemotherapy, kinase inhibitors, and epigenetic modifiers, can activate these ligands, which causes aberrant RNA transcripts to accumulate (Lei Zhong et al., 2021).
-These RNA ligands and cytoplasmic RNA sensors combine to initiate type I IFN signaling activate downstream signaling, inflammatory response activation, and translational shutdown/cell death activation in cell subpopulations with imbalanced RNA stress.
+Several stimuli, including chemotherapy, kinase inhibitors, and epigenetic modifiers, can activate these ligands, which causes aberrant RNA transcripts to accumulate (Lei Zhong et al., 2021).
+These RNA ligands and cytoplasmic RNA sensors combine to initiate type I IFN signaling, activate downstream signaling, inflammatory response activation, and translational shutdown/cell death activation in cell subpopulations with imbalanced RNA stress.

 6. Diseases associated with RNA sensing